 Under certain circumstances, clogged catalytic converter symptoms could be similar to those of a plugged muffler/exhaust.
 If the ceramic coating reaches the point of melting this could obstruct the normal flow of exhaust gases causing an overheat condition (in extreme cases the converter could glow red as a consequence of the high temperatures).

 6. Gas and rotten eggs smell from exhaust pipe

-The failure to burn the remaining HC from the exhaust could cause fuel vapor to reach the tailpipe.
+The failure to burn the remaining HC from the exhaust could cause fuel vapor to reach the tailpipe, giving a strong smell of gas.
 The hydrocarbon particles are also responsible for degrading the internal catalytic converter panels, producing the characteristic “rotten eggs” smell.

 How Do You Diagnose A Bad Catalytic Converter?

 For the purpose of this article, it’s assumed that you have a basic knowledge of safety precautions while working on your vehicle.